reesamu/Innovation-Summit-2025/docs/additional-resources/code-of-conduct.md

 Do you need more resources?

-Please don’t hesitate to contact the ESIIL DEI lead, Susan Sullivan, if you have questions or concerns.
+Please don’t hesitate to contact the ESIIL ACI lead, Susan Sullivan, if you have questions or concerns.

 The CU Office of Institutional Equity and Compliance is a resource for all of us in navigating this space.
 They also offer resource materials that can assist you in exploring various topics and skills here.